JordsCodes/surreal-estate/README.md

 # Surreal Estate

-This is a Property Management App designed to display user-created property cards.
+This is a Property Management App designed to display properties added by the user.
 The property data is stored in a locally-hosted API, which can be cloned here:

 https://github.com/JordsCodes/surreal-estate-api